Darkness4/blog/pages/blog/2023-09-22-learn-programming-language/page.md

   }
   ```

-- Abusive templating in some cases, making it hard to debug or even read/write code.
+- Abusive templates in some cases, making it hard to debug or even read/write code.

 Overalls, C++ is a no-go to learn as a first programming language.